QUEEN + Adam Lambert - Live Around The World 2?

 There are a few popular QUEEN songs that did not make it on the live album for one reason or another - in many cases quite possibly just because there was no room left, and the band has so many hits!

 - Play The Game - The song appeared on the setlist at Rock In Rio in Lisbon on May 20, 2016, which means the first ever performance was captured by TV cameras.
 However, it improved over the course of the tour, so later versions, for example from Isle Of Wight 2016, would be better.
 Here is an audience view of the Barcelona 2016 show.
 That version of the song was shorter and ended before Brian's solo.
-The song returned to the setlist in its full version of the 2018 European Tour, which means a professional recording from O2 Arena in London must exist - here is an audience recording of that show.
+The song returned to the setlist in its full version on the 2018 European Tour, which means a professional recording from the O2 Arena in London must exist - here is an audience recording of that show.

-- Killer Queen - This song as been a staple of all tours, so there must be several good versions of it, most notably from the Summer Sonic Tokyo in 2014.
+- Killer Queen - This song has been a staple of all tours, so there must be several good versions of it, most notably from the Summer Sonic Tokyo in 2014.
 It has always included a funny props setup including a chaise longue and champaigne bottle spray, a throne and a chalice, Adam rising up sitting on a giant robot's head, or sitting on a grand piano.
 However, it has always been a short version.

 - Seven Seas Of Rhye - A short version of the song was part of the first QAL tours.
-It disappeared in the 2017/2018 tour, but returned in 2019.
+It disappeared from the 2017/2018 tour, but returned in 2019.
 For a short time during the Middle East / Asia tour of 2016 it became the opening number and was performed in full (here is an audience view from the Singapore Grand Prix show).
 Unfortuntely, there is no known professional recording of a concert from this leg of the tour, but maybe the QAL crew recorded and preserved the video screens footage (which is what the audence member was filming most of the time in the above link).

 - Bicycle Race - The song appeared in the Third (News Of The World) Tour in 2017 and was also part of the Las Vegas Crown Jewels residency in 2018.
 While the visuals were funnier (Adam finding a pink tricycle and actually riding it across the stage), only the second verse was performed.
 In the 4th (Rhapsody) Tour of 2019, the song was performed in a longer version, but the stage prop changed to a Harley Davidson.
 The O2 London show from 2018 which was filmed in its entirety must contain the tricycle version - here is an audence view from that concert.

-- I Want It All - The song as been performed on nearly every show since 2014.
+- I Want It All - The song has been performed on nearly every show since 2014.
 Professional recordings exist from the Summer Sonic Tokyo festival, from the Helene Fisher Show promo for the European leg of the First QAL Tour in 2014, and likely from the Sheffield 2015 concert.
 But the later shows between 2016 and 2020 included increasingly finer guitar and vocal improvisations by Brian and Adam, which would be even better to include.

 - Tie Your Mother Down - One of Brian's favorite tracks, it was initially performed by Brian on vocals during the 6 shows in 2012.
 Several professional recordings with Adam on vocals exist, but Summer Sonic Tokyo in 2014 is not one of them - the song was not performed there.
 It was however recorded professionally in 2015 in Sheffield - here is an audience recording from that show.

 - Bohemian Rhapsody - A short version of the song is already featured on the first live album, but including the complete performance would be logical, because no QUEEN album or concert would be complete without it.
-QAL have performed the song at every official concert, and over the years the performence changed from a version where Freddie Mercury sings the second verse and the closing verse to one where Adam sings all verses.
+QAL have performed the song in every official concert, and over the years the performence changed from a version where Freddie Mercury sings the second verse and the closing verse to one where Adam sings all verses.
 Adam Lambert fans might prefer the second version, but the original performance which bookended the "The Show Must Go On" documentary demonstrates in the closing lines how nicely the two vocalists' voices blend together...
 Nothing Really Matters To Me.
 As an alternative, here is an audience view from the Sheffield 2015 concert.

 - Stone Cold Crazy - A hard rock song famously covered by Metallica, it was the second track in the 2014/2015 tour.
 Several official videos exist - one was recorded in Winnipeg, MB in 2014 and while now removed from the QUEEN Official channel is still available via a fan YouTube account, another one is from the Summer Sonic Tokyo 2014 Blu-Ray and is more polished since it was recorded later.
 There is also the Rock In Rio 2015 performance, and likely a version from the Sheffield 2015 show - here an the audience view.